 Table of Contents

-How did you get here?
+How did you get into the industry and what keeps you here?

 What do you talk about over après beers?